HOI-Dyn: Learning Interaction Dynamics for Human-Object Motion Diffusion: Experiments

 \paragraph{Effect of Interaction Dynamics Variants.} We analyze the effects of prediction horizon $K$, network design, and model complexity on the interaction dynamics performance.
 As shown in Fig.~\ref{fig:find_k}, a small $K$ limits large motion capture, while a large $K$ weakens subtle interaction modeling.
 Empirically, $K{=}2$ or $K{=}3$ yield the best results.
 For network design, we compare the decoupled and coupled motion strategies.
 Inspired by~\cite{avery2023deeprm, an2024dtfnet, hong2024transformer}, the decoupled approach predicts object rotation and translation separately.
 Our coupled design instead models the unified influence of human motion and contact, yielding a better performance under similar parameter and FLOP constraints, highlighting the inherent coupling in HOI, as shown in Table~\ref{tb:dyn_variants}.
 We also evaluate the model efficiency by varying the Transformer depth ($D$), feature dimension ($F$), and head count ($H$).
 The results in Table~\ref{tb:dyn_variants} show that a lightweight model with 0.5M parameters and 0.2 GFLOPs suffices to capture high-quality interaction dynamics.
 For a more detailed discussion, see Appendix~\ref{app:net_res_inter_dyn}

 \paragraph{Effect of Different Guidance.} Classifier-based guidance is often employed during inference in generative models.
 Following~\cite{li2024controllable}, we apply two types of guidance: \textit{feet-floor} and \textit{hand-object}.
+The \textit{feet-floor} term encourages physical plausibility during locomotion and standing still by penalizing unnatural foot height above the ground, while the \textit{hand-object} term enforces physically consistent contact and temporal coherence for hand–object interactions.
 For a more detailed description, see Appendix~\ref{app:guidance}.
 As shown in Table~\ref{tb:gui}, even without guidance, our method surpasses CHOIS, especially in the interaction quality.
 The \textit{feet-floor} term enhances foot realism and reduces FID, while the \textit{hand-object} term boosts contact accuracy but slightly harms motion quality.
 Combining both yields consistent gains across all metrics, achieving a new SOTA.

+\paragraph{Effect of Removing Object Waypoints.} To evaluate the intrinsic capability of our interaction dynamics model, we consider a \textit{without waypoint (w/o WP)} setting, removing predefined object waypoints for both the Baseline (CHOIS) and HOI-Dyn models.
+In this setting, the GT difference metric is no longer meaningful, so we focus on metrics reflecting physical plausibility and interactive realism: foot sliding, penetration (any unrealistic interpenetration involving human, object, or floor), contact F1 and accuracy, FID, and diversity.
+Classifier-based guidance is not applied during inference, ensuring that results reflect the generator’s learned dynamics.
+As shown in Table~\ref{tb:no_wp}, HOI-Dyn demonstrates improved foot and contact quality, better FID and diversity, and comparable penetration, highlighting the reasoning and generalizability of the model.

 \paragraph{Dynamics as Causality Metric.} We evaluate the interaction dynamics modeling as a proxy for causal consistency.
 Specifically, we compute the point cloud loss \( \mathbb{E}_t [ \Phi(\Delta \hat{o}_t^*, \Delta \hat{o}_t) ] \) in~\eqref{eq:pc_loss}, where \( \Delta \hat{o}_t \) is the object’s observed motion and \( \Delta \hat{o}_t^* \) is the predicted response from the dynamics model.
 As shown in Fig.~\ref{fig:dyna_metric}, despite some noise, HOI-Dyn closely aligns with the ground truth, while CHOIS shows a notable deviation, indicating a better causal modeling by HOI-Dyn.
 Furthermore, we visualize the frame-wise dynamics loss in Fig.~\ref{fig:dyna_ana}, where the loss spikes when objects behave unrealistically.
 The results show that the loss remains low for HOI-Dyn, indicating that our model more effectively captures physically consistent interactions.
 These findings support the use of dynamics-based losses as a metric for causal evaluation in HOI synthesis.